 Non-skiers will appreciate how Breckenridge has a ton of other winter sports options.
 Especially if your children love ice skating!
 This is definitely one of the best things to do in Breckenridge in the winter with kids.
 If you want to ice skate during your visit, check out the Stephen C. West Ice Arena for a day of fun!
 You can take a lesson before hitting the ice or just go for it and let kids do their own thing.
 The arena also holds ice hockey games for those interested in the sport.
 For more outdoor adventures, visit Epic Discovery, an ideal spot for kids to explore and get active.
 Try tubing, a slide through the mountains, a ropes course, mini bungee jumping, a climbing wall, ziplining, and more!

-Need insidethings to do in Breckenridge in the winter with kids?
-Kids can also learn more about the mountain at the Mountain Top Children’s Museum.
-Though it’s temporarily closed, it plans to reopen by the end of 2021 in a new and improved space.
-This family-friendly spot allows kids to let their imagination roam free.
-Enjoy a variety of interactive exhibits, such as dress-up, wood building, and videos to keep kids entertained for hours!
+Need inside things to do in Breckenridge in the winter with kids?
+Kids can also learn more about the mountain at the Mountain Top Explorium.
+Here, kids can immerse themselves in a variety of exhibits throughout the museum.
+Let aspiring doctors check on their patients at Mountain Top Medical Center, while young naturalists can learn about animals who live in the Rockies at Rocky Mountain Wildlife.
+There is even a Creation Station and a Wonder Lab for curious kids.
+Mountain top Explorium also offers a small concession area featuring snacks, popcorn, and beverages, as well as a gift shop.
 Though little ones of all ages can visit, we recommend this activity for toddlers or young children especially.
-Once open, this is certainly one of the best indoor activities within our guide to Breckenridge in the winter with kids.
+This is certainly one of the best indoor activities within our guide to Breckenridge in the winter with kids.

 Navigate the Country Boy Mine